Leafwing-Studios/fop-rules/docs/intro/building-blocks.md

   _ **Treat:** cure yourself or an adjacent ally of a condition or affliction.
   _ **Hide:** attempt to make yourself unseen so that you can attack with advantage. \* **Scan:** find a hidden creature, or figure out something about the scene.

-Creatures may also use **reactions** at any point during the round in response to events that occur in combat.
-You regain your reaction at the start of each of your turns.
-You might:

-- Make an **attack of opportunity** to capitalize on an opening.
-- **Block** to soften the blow of an attack that landed on you.

-Almost every hostile action that occurs during combat requires an **attack** roll, which is compared to one of the target’s **defenses.** If your attack roll is greater than or equal to the appropriate defense of your opponent, your attack hits.

-To make an attack roll, roll 1d20 and then add both your proficiency bonus and either your Agility or your Expertise, depending on whether it is a **basic** or **special attack.** Basic attacks are standard attacks using weapons (or claws, fists, etc.) that might be protected from by a suit of armor, while special attacks target a specific attribute and represent more specialized abilities, such as an attempt to shove a creature, grapple them, or affect them with magic.

-**Basic defense** is determined by the armor you are wearing and your natural Agility.
-There is one **special defense** for each attribute.
-These are determined by your proficiency bonus, your corresponding attribute, and whether or not you are proficient in defending against that sort of attack.

 <div class="infobox">

 **Terminology for special attacks**